&1 I consider it a singular plan of the fates that human cultivation

 parents, that for children to contrive anything violent against their

-parents, even by word, is almost unheard of, and the perpetrator seems
+parents, even by word, is almost unheard of,

 to atone for his actions even as we make a parricide pay for his deed.

-Moreover, there is among equals, or those having little obligation to
+is among equals, or those having little obligation to

 one another, a marvelous respect, and an established order of duties.